pradhyumk/CS112/README.md

 # Rutgers CS112 Programs
 *Programs in the repository may contain anti-cheat which could be used to identify potentially plagiarized work*

+This repository contains assignments, problem sets and online examinations from the Spring 2020 semester.

 Usage of this repository is subject to the Rutgers DCS Academic Integrity Policy for Programming Assignments which can be found [here](https://www.cs.rutgers.edu/academics/undergraduate/academic-integrity-policy/programming-assignments).

 ## Program 1: Polynomial